-- A. All entries attaining a final score from 80 and 100 will be given an Award of Merit Ribbon. - B. Best of Category Ribbons are awarded for the highest score (minimum of 80) within a category.
-In the case of a tie a majority vote of the judges will decide the Best of Category. - C. A Best of Show Ribbon is awarded to the entry selected by a majority vote of the judges from the Best of Category winners.
+A. All entries attaining a final score from 80 and 100 will be given an Award of Merit Ribbon.

+B. Best of Category Ribbons are awarded for the highest score (minimum of 80) within each division's categories.
+In the case of a tie a majority vote of the judges will decide the Best of Category.

+C. A Best of Show Ribbon is awarded at each division to the entry selected by a majority vote of the judges from the Best of Category winners.
 The Workshop category is not eligible for Best of Show.